paf31/lambdaconf/reactive/README.md

 Change `Main.purs` to enable example 2.
 Try out the UI.

-Change the `morning` field to a field which controls whether the other fields are editable or not (if checked, the first two fields should be text boxes, otherwise labels).

 ### Buttons

 Buttons can be bound to actions which can modify the state of the model: